Hi there! You’re probably really curious as to what all I’ve put out there to entertain gamers and others. I’m glad you asked!

-I’m also the recipient of nearly 20 awards, ranging from marketing to writing to game production.
+I’m also the recipient of more than 25 awards, ranging from marketing to writing to game production.

 You can find my complete work profile on LinkedIn, including a comprehensive list of my for-print publications, as well as my complete work history from 1989 onwards.
 My colorful background includes adventures in retail management, radio broadcasting, and other project- and team-oriented experiences.